nandodsb/nlw-ai-mastery/README.md

 <h2>📝License</h2>

 This project is under MIT License.
-Access <a  href="https://github.com/nandodsb/nlw-ai-mastery/blob/master/LICENSE.md">License</a> and learn more.
+Access <a  href="https://github.com/nandodsb/nlw-ai-mastery/blob/master/LICENSE.md">License</a> and learn more